-A personal representative of an estate is an executor (executrix), administrator (administratrix) or anyone who is in charge of the decedent's property.
+The personal representative of an estate is an executor, administrator, or anyone else in charge of the decedent's property.
 The personal representative is responsible for filing any final individual income tax return(s) and the estate tax return of the decedent when due.
-Please refer to Publication 559, Survivors, Executors, and Administrators, for additional information on personal representative responsibilities.
+For more information on personal representative responsibilities, refer to Publication 559, Survivors, Executors, and Administrators.

-The filing requirements that apply to individuals will determine if the personal representative must prepare a final individual income tax return is required for the decedent.
+The filing requirements that apply to individuals will determine if the personal representative must prepare a final individual income tax return for the decedent.
 Refer to Publication 17, Your Federal Income Tax for Individuals, and How Do I File a Deceased Person's Tax Return? for more information.

 When filing electronically, follow the specific directions provided by the software for proper signature and notation requirements.
-Otherwise, write the word "Deceased," the decedent's name in the name and address section of the final individual income tax return.
-Also, please add the date of death across the top of the final individual income tax return.
+Otherwise, write the word "Deceased," the decedent's name, and the date of death across the top of the final individual tax return.
 If filing a joint return, write the name and address of the decedent and the surviving spouse in the name and address fields.
 If not filing a joint return, write the decedent's name in the name field and the personal representative's name and address in the address field.
 If a refund is due to the decedent, it may be necessary to file Form 1310 (PDF), Statement of Person Claiming Refund Due a Deceased Taxpayer, with the return.
-If you are a surviving spouse filing a joint return, or a court appointed or certified personal representative filing an original return for the decedent, you do not have to file Form 1310.
-Court appointed or certified personal representatives must attach to the return a copy of the court certificate showing the appointment.
+If you're a surviving spouse filing a joint return, or a court-appointed or court-certified personal representative filing an original return for the decedent, you don't have to file Form 1310.
+Court-appointed or court-certified personal representatives must attach to the return a copy of the court document showing the appointment.

 - If there's an appointed personal representative, he or she must sign the return.
 If it's a joint return, the surviving spouse must also sign it.